 We actively manage the balance of skills and expertise on the Panels to meet the requirements of each route and so will deliberately avoid taking multiple representatives of the same sector or occupation.

 Are you interested in being considered for Membership of a Route Panel?

-To identify and attract candidates of the right calibre and ensure Panels reflect diversity of background and experience, we use executive search, soft search and open recruitment methodologies.
+To identify and attract candidates of the right calibre and ensure Panels reflect the diversity of background and experience, we use executive search, soft search and open recruitment methodologies.
 All Route Panel recruitment is managed by our Membership Office.